-The list doesn’t include some lesser-known, though personal favorites like: She’s Always In My Hair, 17 Days, Billy Jack Bitch, Partyman, Scarlet Pussy, Uptown, If I Was Your Girlfriend, Pope, Irresistible Bitch, and Money Don’t Matter Tonight.
+The list doesn’t include some lesser-known, though personal favorites like: She’s Always In My Hair, 17 Days, Billy Jack Bitch, Partyman, Scarlet Pussy, Uptown, If I Was Your Girlfriend, Pope, Irresistible Bitch, Starfish and Coffee, and Money Don’t Matter Tonight.
 That’s more than three hours of music and I’ve not even mentioned the deeper stuff.

 By the way, Year 2016, you’ve already claimed more than your fair share of musicians.
 No more!

 Enjoy what you read?
 Leave a comment or like the post and we’ll ensure that you see more like this from Michael!